This post is all about road trip apps.

 3. Google Maps

 Google Maps is an old standby for travelers, and it’s probably safe to say that no one should leave home without it.
 People new to road tripping often ask me, “How do I create a road trip itinerary?”
 With this app!
-It’s my go-to app especially when I have multiple stops to take before my destination.
+It’s my go-to navigation app especially when I have multiple stops to take before my destination.

 The app allows users to enter an address and find the quickest route from one point to another.
 Google Maps also offers information that can help you plan your route around possible obstructions along the way such as traffic jams, accidents, road construction and the like.
 If you do not have a car GPS, this app works just as well but you do need to be online to use it.